-Areas of future health research are discussed in the draft PA (EPA, 2022, page 3-102).
+Areas of future health research are discussed in the second draft PA (EPA, 2023, page 3-115).
 The authors note that a critical aspect of the Agency's consideration of the evidence and the quantitative risk/exposure estimates is the understanding of O_3 effects below the lowest concentrations studied in controlled human exposure studies, for longer exposures and for different population groups, particularly including people with asthma.
 The authors highlight areas for future health-related research, model development, and data collection activities to address these uncertainties and limitations in the current scientific evidence.
 The items identified are as follows:

-1. An important aspect of risk assessment and characterization to inform decisions regarding the primary standard is our understanding of the exposure-response relationship for O_3 -related health effects in at-risk populations.
-Additional research is needed to more comprehensively assess risk of respiratory effects in at-risk individuals exposed to O_3 in the range of 40 to 80 ppb, and lower, for 6.6 hours while engaged in moderate exertion.
+1. An important aspect of risk assessment and characterization to inform decisions regarding the primary standard is our understanding of the exposure-response relationship for O3-related health effects in at-risk populations.
+Additional research is needed to more comprehensively assess risk of respiratory effects in at-risk individuals exposed to O3 in the range of 40 to 80 ppb, and lower, for 6.6 hours while engaged in moderate exertion.

-As noted in the draft PA (EPA, 2022), the lower hourly average O3 concentrations shift from the lower values toward the mid-range as emissions are reduced.
-The upward shifting of the hourly average concentrations from the low-end of the distribution is indicative of background O3 becoming more and more important in the lower MDA8 concentration range.
-Thus, suggesting that researchers utilize O3 concentrations in the background concentration part of the distribution may not provide helpful information for the standard-setting process.
+As noted in the second draft PA (EPA, 2023), the lower hourly average O_3 concentrations shift from the lower values toward the mid-range as emissions are reduced.
+The upward shifting of the hourly average concentrations from the low-end of the distribution is indicative of background O_3 becoming more and more important in the lower MDA8 concentration range.
+Thus, suggesting that researchers utilize O_3 concentrations in the background concentration part of the distribution (i.e., 40 ppb) may not provide helpful information for the standard-setting process.
 I would suggest that additional focus be on the 6.6-hour studies in the 50 ppb range using variable exposure methodologies (rather than constant concentration exposure regimes) that resemble current ambient levels.
-Hazucha et al. (1992) and Adams (2003, 2006a, 2006b) have shown that the higher hourly average O3 concentrations elicit a greater effect than the middle and lower values.
-Unless the EPA can justify the use of constant concentration exposure regimes that mimic actual ambient data patterns, it is recommended that one should use O3 exposure regimes that are experienced under actual conditions.
+Hazucha et al. (1992) and Adams (2003, 2006a, 2006b) have shown that the higher hourly average O_3 concentrations elicit a greater effect than the middle and lower values.
+Unless the EPA can provide analyses that constant concentration exposure regimes mimic actual ambient data patterns and these patterns predominate in comparison to the variable hour-by-hour O_3 regimes observed under ambient conditions in the U.S., it is recommended that experimental treatments utilize O_3 exposure regimes experienced under actual ambient conditions.